soveng/website/src/content/concept/-index.md

       **The Rotation**: By rotating leadership every week, the cohort practices the very autonomy it preaches.
 Leadership is shared, logistics are decentralized, and the program stays tight without feeling top-down.

-      **The Exception**: One week (week 4 or 5) is designated as "time off" because the program is quite intense.
+      **The Exception**: Week 4 is designated as "time off" because the program is quite intense.
 We learned over time that we need this break.
     image: 'weekly-loop-schedule.png'

   - id: 'environment'